rpm-software-management/dnf/doc/api_repos.rst

   .. method:: set_http_headers(headers)

     Set new user headers and rewrite existing ones. `headers` must be an instance of tuple of strings or list of strings.

+  .. method:: add_metadata_type_to_download(metadata_type)

+    Ask for additional repository metadata type to download.
+Given `metadata_type` is appended to the default metadata set when repository is downloaded.

+  .. method:: get_metadata_path(metadata_type)

+    Return path to the file with downloaded repository metadata of given type.

+  .. method:: get_metadata_content(metadata_type)

+    Return content of the file with downloaded repository metadata of given type.
+Content of compressed metadata file is returned uncompressed.